maartenzam/interactive-publication/src/pages/implementations-of-the-grammar-of-graphics.md

 ## Vega-Lite

 [Vega](https://vega.github.io/vega/) was designed as a language to store and exchange descriptions of visualisations.
-These descriptions are called specifications, and are using the JavaScript Object Notation (JSON, see the [section on JSON](https://www.notion.so/Working-with-data-files-formats-and-structures-00bcaa829f4b4d57a99302b5bc507269) in the [Working with data: files, formats and structures](https://www.notion.so/Working-with-data-files-formats-and-structures-00bcaa829f4b4d57a99302b5bc507269) module of the Dataviz in practice training).
+These descriptions are called specifications, and are using the <span class='internal-link'>[JavaScript Object Notation (JSON)](json-files)</span>.

 JSON is a widely used file format for exchanging data, and as a result, Vega has been adopted by many software programmes to store specifications of charts internally.
 Vega is also used to exchange chart specifications between different software programmes.